 - Communication and Language development

 - Education issues – IEP Targets, classroom support strategies, differentiation, literacy and numeracy

 - Transitions planning

 We work jointly with a large variety of professionals supporting adults or children with Down’s syndrome, providing information, strategies and support, although not direct support to the child or adult.

 Examples of our work include attending meetings to help transition process through education, joint visits with Health visitors to new parents, attending social work meetings with families to discuss care planning/assessments etc., attending annual reviews, child planning meetings, IEP or CSP reviews, where issues have arisen and we have been asked for input and many more.

-Our service can support you so if you have a query, please contact your local Family Support Service Officer or phone us on 0131 442 8840 and we’ll be happy to help!
+Our service can support you so if you have a query, please contact the Family Support Service team at firstname.lastname@example.org and mark the subject line as ‘training enquiry’.

 Benefits of speaking to our Family Support Service